Baikonur: History

-The original Baikonur (Kazakh for "wealthy brown", i.e. "fertile land with many herbs") is a mining town 320 kilometres northeast of the present location, near Dzhezkazgan in Kazakhstan's Karagandy Region.
-Starting with Vostok 1 in April 1961, the launch site was given this name to cause confusion and keep the location secret.
-(The original Baikonur's residents took advantage of the confusion by ordering and receiving many scarce materials before government officials discovered the deception.)
-Baikonur's railway station predates the base and retains the old name of Tyuratam.
-This was the original Soviet railway station (railhead) on the Moscow to Tashkent Railway that the Cosmodrome was initially named after.
+The original Baikonur (Kazakh for "wealthy brown", i.e. "fertile land with many herbs") is a mining town located about 320 km northeast of the present-day spaceport, near Dzhezkazgan in Kazakhstan's Karagandy Region.
+In the run-up to the Vostok 1 flight in April 1961, Soviet authorities deliberately applied the name "Baikonur" to the launch site to obscure its true location.
+Residents of the mining town briefly exploited the confusion to obtain scarce materials before officials discovered the misunderstanding.